 This after school program is specifically for kids in Kindergarten through Sixth Grade (those under 6 yrs of age must be with a responsible person over 13 yrs of age) and provides activities, snacks, stories and more!

 Family Fun Fest – 4th Thursday of the month 5:00 – 7:00pm

 For families of all sizes.
 Gather together for food, fun (games, etc.), and reading.
 Crock Pot dinner provided.
 Books available for checkout.

 Once a month we drop by our local daycares for story time and book delivery.
 To get your daycare on our list, please contact our youth services coordinator at 634-4419.

-One Friday a month from 3:45 to 5:45 we share a great family friendly movie (rated G to PG-13) and welcome all!
-From the latest DVD release to live action fun, to sing-alongs and classic cartoon extravaganzas – we’ve got FREE hot buttered popcorn courtesy of Westby Co-op Creamery, and soda for purchase.
+A couple of Fridays per month we share a great family friendly movie (rated G to PG-13) and welcome all!
+From the latest DVD release to live action fun, to sing-alongs and classic cartoon extravaganzas – Bring your own seating & snacks.